TurtlebotAdventures/nav_demos/README.md

   ## Turtlebot 2 and latest Ubuntu/ROS versions (18.04, 20.04, etc)

   The Turtlebot 2 robot model is no longer part of the default installation.
 To put it on your machine, consider the [noetic-turtlebot repository](https://github.com/ivaROS/noetic_turtlebot) and the indicated command line execution string.
 The default install path is ``/opt/ros/ivalab`` which you might want to change.
+Running it also installs the fake localization and navigation demos (this one) repositories.